Fort Anderson |

 (1859 - 1865), Camden

-A state militia brick magazine is located on the 900 block of Market Street.
+A state militia brick magazine is located at 818 Market Street.
 Supplies were captured during Sherman's March (February 1865).

 (1568 - 1570 ?), Camden

 A Spanish fort or blockhouse was built by the Juan Pardo Expedition in February 1568 at Cofitachequi, the capital town of the area chiefdom of the same name.
 Pardo called it Canos.
 The fort lasted at least one year.
-The site is most probably located on the Wateree River at Big Pine Tree Creek just south of the city.
+The site is located near the old Mulberry Plantation on the Wateree River at Big Pine Tree Creek, just south of the city.
 Hernando DeSoto visited Cofitachequi in May 1540.
 The final Spanish visit was by Pedro de Torres with ten soldiers and sixty Indians in 1628.

 Columbia Arsenal